jann-amh/PythonProjects/README.md

                 <a href="https://github.com/jann-amh/PythonProjects/blob/master/MathGame.py"> Math based Game </a>
             </td>
             <td>
-                In this little game the programm gives u a mathematical task based on two numbers, and ur task it to find the right solution.
+                In this little game the programm gives u a mathematical task based on two numbers, <br> and ur task it to find the right solution.
 If the solution is wrong it gives u the right solution.
             </td>
         </tr>
     </table>